telerik/blazor-docs/components/popover/overview.md

 ## Popover Positioning and Collision

-Use the available positioning and collision settings to customize how the Popover positions and reacts to insufficient space in the viewport.
+Use the available positioning and collision settings to customize how the Popover positions itself and reacts to insufficient space in the viewport.
 [Read more about the Blazor Popover Positioning and Collision...]({%slug popover-position-collision%})

 ## Popover Animations